sneko/dsfr-connect/README.md

     - Require status checks to pass before merging
     - Do not allow bypassing the above settings

+2. Pattern: `dev`
+    Checked:

+    - Require linear history
+    - Do not allow bypassing the above settings
+    - Allow force pushes (+ "Specify who can force push" and leave for administrators)

 ### Hosting & domain